pjoshi-hub/Bayesian_classification_model/README.md

  - uncertainty.py : code to calculate and correct uncertainty
  - DNN_classification.py: code to train DNN and test
  - Feature_selection_and_PCA_plots.py: code to select gene set from pca
+ - Implementation.py: code to implement and generate analysis and results

+ **Ipython notebooks**
+- Feature_selection_and_PCA_plots.ipynb: step by step execution to select gene set
+- Cancer_classification.ipynb: step by step execution to

 The datasets to reproduce the figures shown above can be found at :